omni-us/jsonargparse/README.rst

 The :class:`.ActionJsonSchema` class is provided to allow parsing and validation of values using a json schema.
 This class requires the `jsonschema
 <https://pypi.org/project/jsonschema/>`_ python package.
 Though note that
-jsonschema is not a requirement of yamlargparse, so to use :class:`.ActionJsonSchema` it is required to explicitly install jsonschema.
+jsonschema is not a requirement of jsonargparse, so to use :class:`.ActionJsonSchema` it is required to explicitly install jsonschema.

 Check out the `jsonschema documentation
 <https://python-jsonschema.readthedocs.io/>`_ to learn how to write a schema.
-The current version of yamlargparse uses Draft4Validator.
+The current version of jsonargparse uses Draft4Validator.
 Parsing an argument using a json schema is done like in the following example:

 .. code-block:: python